kaustubh16-dev/Change-Data-Capture/README.md

 1. Take all those changes from the database, develop a pipeline which will consider  all the changes.

 ## Step by step process:
-### 1. Create an RDS instant.
+#### 1. Create an RDS instant.
     * Select a database e.g MySql db, select freetier facility, disable auto scaling and automonitoring etc.
     * DB parameter group could be default MySql group
     * Enable the backup option
     * Create a new paramter group and use it here.

-### 1. Create a S3 bucket.
+#### 1. Create a S3 bucket.
      * It should have a unique name.
      * You can disable the public access.
      * Acknowledge and create.

-### 1. Creating source and destination endpoint as well as replication instance
+#### 1. Creating source and destination endpoint as well as replication instance
       * Creating a source endpoint:
          *  DMS - endpoint - source endpoint
          * select RDS DB instance - name of the instance
          * provide access info manually
          * Test it with the replication instance
          * Change database-1 name to anything you like
          * At last create.

       * Creating a destination endpoint:
          * Similar procedure as source endpoint.
+         * Only change is to create an IAM role -> Give s3 full aceess to that IAM role and provide arn in the endpoint.

       * Creating a Replication instance:
+         * Select t2.micro (comes under free tier), 50 GB, single AZ and create.